25+ Indoor Stair Railing Ideas to Inspire Your Next Project

 The attic railing was built by Simplified Building customer, Scott.
 The railing works to prevent people from falling through the attic door when open.
 It even features a custom safety gate.
-“The job came out great and I feel so safe when I'm moving around in the attic”, said Scott.
+“The job came out great, and I feel so safe when I'm moving around in the attic”, said Scott.

 This indoor ramp railing was built by Randy in Medina, New York.
-Instead of using Kee Klamp fittings, the railing uses ADA parts and fittings in order to provide a smooth, obstruction-free handrail throughout the entirety of the railing (a requirement by ADA guidelines for public establishments).
+Instead of using Kee Klamp fittings, the railing uses ADA parts and fittings to provide a smooth, obstruction-free handrail throughout the entirety of the railing (a requirement by ADA guidelines for public establishments).

 The railing is also great for disabled and/or elderly people who may need to keep a hand on the rail at all times.

 This railing was built by Claudette for her home in the mountains of western Montana.
 The home features a 3-story design with an 8 feet stairwell opening that continues up through the entire center of the home.

 Of course, safety is a concern in an exposed situation like this, so Claudette needed a railing she and her family could count on.
 They decided to go with Kee Klamp for the entire railing and couldn’t be happier.
 The railing turned out great and pairs well with this open design.